 Maintenance of Parents Act Amendments

-The Commissioner of the Maintenance of Parents (CMP) will be doing more to help resolve maintenance disputes amicably.
+In November 2011, Parliament passed amendments to the Maintenance of Parents Bill to empower the Commissioner of the Maintenance of Parents (CMP) to do more to help resolve maintenance disputes amicably.

 In the spirit of preserving family ties, the Act will prioritise conciliation over legal action.